Inheriting and continuing a business

 Sole proprietorship

 You directly inherit all of the company's assets and debts.
 Contrary to what the name suggests, a sole proprietorship can also have staff.
-When you take over the company, you also take over the staff.
+If you take over the company, you must usually also take over the staff.

-Do you inherit a bv or a nv?
-Then you will receive the share of the deceased entrepreneur.
-You will then become a partial or full shareholder of the company.
+Do you inherit shares in a BV or an NV?
+Then you will become a partial or full shareholder of the company.

 The survivorship clause (verblijvingsbeding) states that the share of the deceased automatically goes to the other partners.
+This allows the other partners to continue the business with the complete assets of the company.
 They pay the value of the shares to the heir(s).

 A takeover clause (overnamebeding) is used if the deceased had assets that were used for the partnership.
 Under this agreement, the other partners or partners have the right to take over these assets for a fee.